rwtodd/Go.MiscProgs/casthex/README.md

 are available out of the box:

   * -coins  == use the 3-Coins method
-  * -random == generate a random hexagram with no moving lines
+  * -static == generate a random hexagram with no moving lines
   * -stalks == use the yarrow stalks method

 You can also manually give a casting as a 6-character string from the